youxizhang1/slitnet/README.md

-# SlitNet
+# SlitNET
-SlitNet is a spectrometer slit empowered by a deep learning model, that can enhance spectral resolution and signal-to-noise ratio (SNR) from low-resolution inputs.
-We first trained a neural network using synthetic data that mimics Raman spectra, enabling it to reconstruct high-resolution spectra with improved SNR.
-Subsequently, we performed transfer learning from synthetic data to experimental Raman data of materials.
-Through fine-tuning the model with experimental data, we successfully recovered high resolution Raman spectra and discriminated between two materials that were previously indistinguishable using a conventional wide slit.
+SlitNet is a deep learning model designed to enhance the spectral resolution of dispersive spectrometers.
+Initially, we trained the neural network on synthetic data simulating Raman spectra, enabling it to reconstruct high-resolution spectra with improved signal-to-noise ratio (SNR).
+We then applied transfer learning to adapt the model from synthetic to experimental Raman data of various materials.
+By fine-tuning the model with experimental measurements, we successfully recovered high-resolution Raman spectra and distinguished between materials that were previously indistinguishable using a wide slit.
 ## Installation
-Spectrai library is used for training and evaluation.
+The SpectrAI library is used for training and evaluation.
 Please refer to https://github.com/conor-horgan/spectrai
 ## Usage
 Please refer to https://github.com/conor-horgan/spectrai